 Single Use Plastic Ban

-On the same evening the council also agreed a motion put forward by Cllr Mary Maynard to ban the use of single use plastic in Council offices and work towards banning its use in facilities licensed by the Council and at events on Council property or supported by the council.
+On the same evening, the council also agreed a motion put forward by Cllr Mary Maynard to ban the use of single use plastic in council offices and work towards banning its use in facilities licensed by the council and at events on council property or supported by the council.
 This follows the setting up of a new Plastic Free Harpenden group, which joins Plastic Free St Albans in calling for a reduction in the use of single use plastic across the district.

 Gail Jackson, trustee of Sustainable St Albans which partners Plastic Free St Albans said: “This was a remarkable, and historic night for the district with two major motions supporting environmental sustainability.
 Over 5,000 people took part in the events during the fourth Sustainabilty Festival and these concerned residents must now feel that their voices have been heard.”

 Christelle Garcia from Plastic Free St Albans said: “It’s fantastic that the council is supporting the reduction of single use plastics in such a practical way that should see quite an impact in the district.
-Local businesses have already been very pro-active on this issue and this motion will provide a huge boost to the movement to remove these unnecessary plastics from our everyday lives.”
+Local businesses have already been very proactive on this issue and this motion will provide a huge boost to the movement to remove these unnecessary plastics from our everyday lives.”